 - Cover leftover (iced or plain) muffins and store at room temperature for 2 days or in the refrigerator for 1 week.
 Muffins (iced or plain) freeze well for up to 3 months.
 Thaw in the refrigerator or on the counter.

-- Molasses: I prefer dark molasses, but you can also use a light or mild molasses.
-Blackstrap is very strong, so if you like its flavor, you can definitely use it here.
+- Molasses: I prefer Grandma’s brand dark molasses, but you can also use a light or mild molasses.
+I do not recommend blackstrap because of its extremely intense/bitter flavor.

 - Milk: I use whole milk in these muffins, but you can use lower fat milks or nondairy milk if needed.